elastic/integrations/packages/azure/docs/README.md

 `connection_string` :
 _string_
-The connection string required to communicate with Event Hubs, steps here https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-get-connection-string.
+The connection string required to communicate with Event Hubs.
+See the steps described in: [Get an Event Hubs connection string](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-get-connection-string.)

 A Blob Storage account is required in order to store/retrieve/update the offset or state of the eventhub messages.
 This means that after stopping the filebeat azure module it can start back up at the spot that it stopped processing messages.